 By Robert Benjamin

-Bigfoot has been sighted throughout the United States, from the 16th Century to the present.
+Bigfoot has been sighted throughout the United States from the 16th Century to the present.
 The first reported sightings were by Native Americans.
-It was called numerous names by different Indian tribes, “Sasquatch” was only one of over 50 different names given to the creature.
-Looking more like a hairy man than an ape or monkey, it is mostly reported as being between 6 – 8 feet tall but has been sighted with a smaller female and or offspring.
-The larger, adult male of the species is rugged and built very muscular.
+It was called numerous names by different Indian tribes, and “Sasquatch” was only one of over 50 names given to the creature.
+Looking more like a hairy man than an ape or monkey, it is mostly reported as 6 – 8 feet tall but has been sighted with a smaller female and/or offspring.
+The larger adult male of the species is rugged and built very muscular.
 Its shoulders are wide, and it has very little neck area.
 It has short brown to black hair covering its body, with longer hair on the head.
 Most reports have the creature’s eyes glowing or shining red in the dark when reflected by a flashlight or some other light source.

-Most folks report no odor when they have encountered Bigfoot, but of those that do, it appears to display a strange strange anomaly of projecting or discharge a scent, at will.
+Most folks report no odor when encountering Bigfoot, but of those that do, it appears to display a strange anomaly of projecting or discharging a scent at will.

 Indians almost all believe Bigfoot is a non-physical creature.
 Some Indian tribes mention that they have seen the creature transform into a wolf.
-Others think that these creatures live in another dimension from the physical plane but can come here as they desire.
-Some also believe Bigfoot has great psychic abilities, reports of sightings show the creature can be visible to some people, while at the same time remain invisible to others in the same group.
+Others think these creatures live in another dimension from the physical plane but can come here as they desire.
+Some also believe Bigfoot has great psychic abilities.
+Reports of sightings show the creature can be visible to some people while at the same time remaining invisible to others in the same group.
 There are many reports from non-Indians who saw the creature after a UFO sighting.
-And others that have searched for, and researched Bigfoot for years are coming to the conclusion that the creature is a spiritual being because he can appear or disappear at will.
+And others that have searched for and researched Bigfoot for years are coming to the conclusion that the creature is a spiritual being because he can appear or disappear at will.

 Some Bigfoot researchers have reported sightings right after hearing these strange sounds.
-Besides, the stick hitting, another well-documented fact many Bigfoot researchers report is rock throwing.
-Researchers have had stones thrown at them, and at their vehicles, and there have also been reports from people living in Bigfoot hot spots, of having stones thrown on their roofs and against their homes and cabins.
+Besides the stick hitting, another well-documented fact many Bigfoot researchers reports is rock throwing.
+Researchers have had stones thrown at them and their vehicles, and there have also been reports from people living in Bigfoot hot spots of having stones thrown on their roofs and against their homes and cabins.

 The creatures’ episodes of hitting sticks and rock-throwing may be the best evidence we have to show that they are spiritual beings.
-If you research paranormal cases involving “poltergeist” incidents, you will soon realize that many of the cases involve the throwing or dropping of stones against houses, and on the roofs of the homes where the poltergeist attacks are occurring.
-In many of the poltergeist cases, the stones being dropped and thrown were the beginning of the infestation, or encounter, just like in the Bigfoot cases.
+Suppose you research paranormal cases involving “poltergeist” incidents.
+In that case, you will soon realize that many cases involve throwing or dropping stones against houses and on the roofs of the homes where the poltergeist attacks occur.
+In many poltergeist cases, the stones being dropped and thrown were the beginning of the infestation, or encounter, just like in the Bigfoot cases.